YC/unix2tcp/README.md

 # unix2tcp
-This program relays data between a Unix Domain Socket source and an address (hostname:port) destination.
+This Docker image relays data between a Unix Domain Socket source and an address (hostname:port) destination.

 ## Example
 Create and accept connections on /tmp/http.sock and relay them to 127.0.0.1 port 80: